Home > Mac Data Recovery Tips

 • How to format external hard drives on Mac?

-How to fix when Partition external hard drive greyed out in Disk Utility?
+How to fix Partition external hard drive greyed out in Disk Utility?

-It is possible that an external hard drive is greyed out in Disk Utility, so you try to reformat it by re-partitioning it.
+An external hard drive may be greyed out in Disk Utility, so you try to reformat it by re-partitioning it.
 However, the Partition feature is greyed out as well.
 How to fix this problem?
 Well, you have two options to try.

 Solution 1: Check if the external hard drive is NTFS formatted